 SAMS team in Jordan conducted matching tests for one of our Thalassemia patients, a 13-year-old Syrian refugee living in Al-Zaatari Refugee Camp with her family.
-After recommendations from SAMS'

-treatment she needed, including regular laboratory normal childhood like other children her age.
+After recommendations from SAMS' Hematology Committee, the patient received the treatment she needed, including regular laboratory tests, blood transfusions, and medications to have a normal childhood like other children her age.